onurozansunger/ADM-HW5-Group2/README.md

   - Plots of the original graph, community structure, and final graph

 ## Command Line Question (CLQ)
+### Task Summary

-For this Command Line Question (CLQ), we'll need to use command line tools to analyze a dataset and answer specific questions about Netflix usage.
+In this question, you need to use command line tools to answer specific questions related to the previously created directed and unweighted graph, which is the Citation graph:

-1. Find the Most-Watched Netflix Title: Using command line tools, we will need to process the dataset to determine which Netflix title has been watched the most.
-This might involve sorting, counting, and filtering operations.
-2. Calculate Average Time Between Clicks: We will calculate the average time interval between subsequent clicks on Netflix.com.
-This will likely require us to manipulate timestamp data and calculate averages.
-3. Identify the User with the Most Time Spent on Netflix: We'll need to aggregate data to find out which user has spent the most time watching Netflix.
-This involves summing up watch times per user and identifying the user with the maximum total.
+1. Identify if there's any node that acts as an important "connector" between different parts of the graph.
+2. Examine how the degree of citation varies among the graph nodes.
+3. Calculate the average length of the shortest path among nodes.

+### Implementation Steps

+1. Utilize command line tools in an appropriate environment (e.g., AWS, local PC command line, Jupyter notebook).
+2. Create a script named `CommandLine.sh` with the necessary commands to perform the following tasks:
+   - Analyze the graph to find nodes that act as connectors between different parts.
+   - Analyze the degree of citation for each node.
+   - Calculate the average length of the shortest path among nodes.
+3. Execute the `CommandLine.sh` script.
+4. Include a screenshot of the script's output in the notebook for evaluation.

 ## Algorithmic Question
  In this problem, we need to help Federico maximize his final score at a university with a unique grading system.
 We will:
 1. Write a recursive algorithm to calculate the highest possible final score Federico can achieve.
 The code should take his initial score and a list of exam scores as input.